Votive painting from Šopka: Description and classification

 Double-sided painting in oil tempera on wooden panel 81 x 62 cm.
 The panel was originally larger and its current dimensions are the result of a cutting in 1662, when it was inserted into a Baroque edifice, or in 1896, when it was reframed.
 In the Baroque period it was partially, but fortunately unusually sensibly, repainted, thus suppressing its original rich colour.
 At the same time the background of the back of the panel was repainted and decorated with painted ornament.

 The panel was discovered in 1892 by L. Böhm in the sacristy of the parish church of St. Lawrence.
 Shortly afterwards it was described by Karel Chytil and was to be given to the public picture gallery.
-The painting was restored in 1896 by J. Heřman (a report on its condition before restoration is given by F. X. Jiřík) and again in 1962-1963 by J. Blažej.
+The painting was restored in 1896 by J. Heřman (a report on its condition before restoration is given by F. X. Jiřík) and again in 1962–1963 by J. Blažej.
 The last restoration removed the Baroque overpainting and restored the original authentic appearance of the work.
-On the front of the panel behind the Death's feet is the signature of Master IW and an incompletely preserved date, probably 1530.
+On the front of the panel behind the Death's feet is the signature of the Master IW and an incompletely preserved date, probably 1530.

 This votive painting has no direct analogues in domestic or foreign works.
 The artistic conception, the character of the painting and the execution itself place it among the top works of Master IW.
-In terms of quality it is comparable to one of Cranach's most important works - his Prague Altarpiece, which was undoubtedly known to Master IW.
+In terms of quality it is comparable to one of Cranach's most important works – his Prague Altarpiece, which was undoubtedly known to Master IW.
 It is even possible that Master IW, as one of Cranach's most gifted pupils, may have been involved in the creation of this retable.
 The altar was commissioned before 1520, when the painter was working as a journeyman in Cranach's workshop.

 The two sides of the panel can be understood in a unity of content.
-The Sorrowful Christ or the risen Saviour and victor over death has his hands raised as in the depictions of the Last Judgement and shows the wounds - a symbol of the sacrifice made for the sake of the vindication of mankind.
+The Sorrowful Christ or the risen Saviour and victor over death has his hands raised as in the depictions of the Last Judgement and shows the wounds – a symbol of the sacrifice made for the sake of the vindication of mankind.
 In conjunction with the adoration of the donor, Christ represents the mediator between God and man and is depicted in the spirit of the mystery of the Trinity as the believer's gateway to the kingdom of heaven.
 On the reverse side is depicted the God of Grace (the Throne of Grace, "Gnadenstuhl", lat. sedes gratiae)) who sacrificed his son for the salvation of mankind.
 The high-resolution image as well as the Infrared reflectography is stored in the Cranach Digital Archive.